mei-friend/mei-friend.github.io/_docs/basic/getting-started.md

     <figcaption class="figure-caption">Basic layout of mei-friend: To change the position of the two main panels go to "View" and choose notation panel placement.</figcaption>
 </figure>

 At the top you can find a menu bar with the options: Login, File, Code, View, Manipulate, Insert and Help.
 Using `View` you can change the layout of the screen regions the way you prefer to have them arranged.
 Right next to those options you can see the name of the displayed file and its status: Green means no unsaved changes and red with an asterisk means there are still unsaved changes (see Fig. 2).
+Saving can either mean locally saving the mei file to your device or commiting the changes to a git repository.

 <figure class="thirdwidth">
     <div class="figure-title">Fig.&thinsp;2: File status.</div>
         <img class="figure-img" src="{{ site.baseurl }}/assets/img/getting_started/un_saved.PNG"
             alt="File status" />
-    <figcaption class="figure-caption">Top: Saved.
-Bottom: Still unsaved changes.</figcaption>
+    <figcaption class="figure-caption">Top: Saved. <br>Bottom: Still unsaved changes in local storage.</figcaption>
 </figure>

 On the far right you will find three panel icons to toggle the following panels: the [facsimile panel]({{ site.baseurl }}/docs/advanced/facsimile), the annotations panel and the [settings panel]({{ site.baseurl }}/docs/basic/settings).
 For now the settings panel is the most relevant with its secondary options: